riak/riak.github.io/versioned_docs/version-2.0.8/developing/usage/creating-objects.md

 ```

 </TabItem>
 </Tabs>

 Notice that we specified both a value for the object, i.e. `WOOF!`, and
 a content type, `text/plain`.
 See [content types][usage content types] for more information.

-Now, you run the same read operation as in [Reading Objects](./reading-objects.md).
+Now, run the same read operation in [Reading Objects](../../developing/usage/reading-objects.md).
 If the write operation was successful, you should be able to successfully read the object.
-Please note that the operation will fail if you don't first create the bucket-type `animals` as per the page on [bucket types](../../using/cluster-operations/bucket-types.md).
+Your Riak cluster is no
 longer empty!

 ### Store an Object